tanteckfang/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-* Your data would be saved automatically, feel free to exit anytime!
+* Your data would be saved automatically, feel free to exit anytime! <br>
 * If your command isn't recognized and you see "Unknown command," simply check your spelling and try again.
-Avoid variants like `exits` or `EXIT`."
+Avoid variants like `exits` or `EXIT`." <br>
 </div>